-On December 30, 2023, the Board gave approval for management to negotiate a binding term sheet with Centerra Netherlands BVBA ("Centerra"), Boroo Pte Ltd. ("Boroo Singapore") and Boroo Gold LLC ("Boroo Gold"), pursuant to which the parties intend to complete a proposed transaction whereby the Company will acquire all of the issued and outstanding shares of Boroo Gold, a wholly-owned subsidiary of Centerra.
+On December 30, 2023, the Board gave approval for management to negotiate "The Term Sheet" with Centerra, Boroo Singapore and Boroo Gold, pursuant to which the parties intend to complete a proposed transaction whereby the Company will acquire all of the issued and outstanding shares of Boroo Gold, a wholly-owned subsidiary of Centerra.

-On January 22, 2024, Steppe Gold announced it had entered the Term Sheet with respect to a proposed transaction whereby Steppe Gold would acquire Boroo Gold in exchange for that number of common shares of Steppe Gold that would result in Boroo Singapore (Boroo Gold's parent company), directly or indirectly, holding 58.8% of the issued and outstanding common shares (calculated on a fully diluted basis) upon completion of the proposed transaction.
+On January 22, 2024, the Company announced it had entered the Term Sheet with respect to a proposed transaction whereby the Company would acquire Boroo Gold in exchange for that number of common shares of the Company that would result in Boroo Singapore (Boroo Gold's parent company), directly or indirectly, holding approximately 58.8% of the issued and outstanding common shares (calculated on a fully diluted basis) of the Company upon completion of the proposed transaction.